angular-sanctuary/learn-angular/src/content/docs/practical-course/display-tasks/component-introduction.md

 - Break up the application into smaller components.
 - Reuse the same block in different parts of the application.
-- as dedidated routes with their own URL.
+- as dedidcted routes with their own URL.

 :::note
 If you are familiar with **components** with another frontend framework, the concept is the same.